The Way Era (1880-1936)

 Highly decorative newel posts were a popular addition to late Victorian homes.
 The winged lions which hold the shields on the staircase are the heraldic symbol of Saint Mark, but it is unlikely that this connection is intentional, winged lions also being symbols of majesty and strength.

-The full crest also shows six fishes, and you can see these on hybrid Way/Smyth shields in the Ashton Court mansion and adorning Church Gate.
+The full crest also shows six fishes, and you can see these on hybrid Way/Smyth shields in the Ashton Court mansion and adorning Church Gate (the lodge building facing towards All Saints Church in Long Ashton).
 Sadly the arm holding a baton did not make it into these hybrid coat of arms and it is worth noting that these shields are really embellishments made by the family, rather than a formal coat of arms registered with the College of Arms in London.
 Interestingly, a large number of these appear to have ended up in a house in York – full details of which can be provided by the Malago Society.
 The family motto that accompanies it is “fit via vi” or “the way is strength”, another play on “way”.

 Strangely, the surname does make an appearance in the family’s pet cemetery, situated at the front of the main Ashton Court house, where more than one dog was given Way as a surname.
 Igor Kennaway told Bristol Museum (OH573): “There’s a dog here, that’s actually got the surname of the family, Sonia Esme Way.
 Now I find that really creepy, I’m sure that’s one of Dolly Way’s dogs, because she looked upon her dogs as her children.”

-The Ways are also responsible for the mock Tudor extension to the dining room (with its Corinthian columns and large fireplace which bares Arthur’s initials) as well as the extension to the living room and addition of a castellated bay window.
+The Ways are also responsible for the mock Tudor extensions to the dining room and living rooms.
+Both exhibit mock arrow slits to the exterior as well as shields.
+The dining room retains Corinthian columns and large fireplace which bares Arthur’s initials.
+Both inglenooks created by these extensions have been retained.
+They also added the castellated bay window and cornicing to the living area.
 It is highly likely that the shields on the exterior of the property also once held his coat of arms, a normal practice for Victorian families and something we can see at other houses nearby.

 The Ways probably also extended the property (with the cheaper uncut stone work) to include what is now the kitchen, and installed the 1653 fireplace in the hallway, which may or may not be a genuine 17th century fireplace moved from another property.
 Further research is required to ascertain this.
 It bears the initials “H D B”.
 One Hugh Smyth owned the Ashton Court estate in 1653 – so the H may be from him but it is not obvious what the other letters would indicate.
 Another line of enquiry – that the B would be for Butterworth from the side of the family that Ada and Arthur both shared as cousins – did not show up any obvious results.
 There were H Butterworths around at the time but the trail becomes very hard to trace.